-Question: What is all this talk of layers upon layers of shedding with Scorpio, 8th house, and Pluto.
-Shedding What?
+Question: What does all this discussion of shedding deeper and deeper layers have to do with Scorpio, the 8th house, and Pluto?
+To Shed What?

 Scorpio is a serpent.
 To an initiate of the mysteries, this is code for sacred power.
 In cultures throughout the ancient world, snakes and serpents were revered as the guardians of immortality, shedding their skin when they got old, and thus rebirthing themselves.
 By Dana Gerhardt